CLiMBlab-Stanford/climbprep/README.md

 Our general BIDS directory is found at `/juice6/u/nlp/climblab/BIDS`.
 Each project is a subdirectory.
-To BIDSify new fMRI source data, first copy the new source directory (in any format supported by dcm2bids) to `/juice6/u/nlp/climblab/BIDS/<project>/sourcedata/sub-<subjectID>/ses-<sessionID>`, replacing all bracketed variables with appropriate values.
-Subject and session IDs must follow BIDS naming conventions.
+To BIDSify new fMRI source data, first copy the new source directory (in any format supported by dcm2bids) to `/juice6/u/nlp/climblab/BIDS/<project>/sourcedata/sub-<subjectID>`, replacing all bracketed variables with appropriate values.
+Subject IDs must follow BIDS naming conventions.

 It is strongly encouraged (but not technically required) to also create